richmahn/en_tn/amo/front/intro.md

 #### What is the Book of Amos about? ####

 Amos began his work about 760 BC.
-He was not a professional prophet, but he spoke Yahweh's messages against the wicked behavior of God's people, both in the southern kingdom of Judah, where his home was, and in the northern kingdom of Israel.
+He spoke Yahweh's messages against the wicked behavior of God's people, both in the southern kingdom of Judah and in the northern kingdom of Israel.
 (See: [[rc://en/tw/dict/bible/kt/evil]])

 Yahweh gave Amos the "judgment prophecies" found in the first six chapters of the book to proclaim to the people.
 Each of them begins with the phrase "This is what Yahweh says" (ULB).

-The last part of the book of Amos has three visions of the coming judgment from God.
+The last part of the book of Amos contains three visions of the coming judgment from God.
 The final vision promises both destruction and rescue (9:11-15).
-The "tent of David" would be raised up again, that is, David's descendants would provide kings once again to the throne of Israel.
+The "tent of David" would be raised up again, that is, David's descendants would once again be king over Israel.

 #### How should the title of this book be translated? ####